The incredible story of Napoleon Bonaparte's penis

 The path of a sexual organ

 According to Perrottet’s research, Antommarchi would have sold the intimate relic to the Italian priest Ange Paulo Vignali, in charge of giving extreme unction to Bonaparte.
-He took her to Corsica — the birthplace of the deceased and also his, the priest.
+The latter took her to Corsica — their homeland.

-Soares says that the discrepancies already begin there, because other theories accuse the priest himself of having subtracted the noble member, others work with the possibility that everything had been agreed between the doctors present – since the removal and preservation of parts of the body of personalities is not uncommon in history.
+Historian Vítor Soares, who maintains the História em Meia Hora podcast, says that the discrepancies already begin there, because other theories accuse the priest himself of having subtracted the noble member, others work with the possibility that everything had been agreed between the doctors. gifts — as the removal and preservation of body parts from personalities is not uncommon in history.

 In 1916, British antiquarian Maggs Bros bought the item, which was kept by the Corsican priest’s family.
 Over the next five decades, the sex organ attributed to the former French emperor became an object of curiosity around the world.